oxkitsune/DL2/blogpost.md

 After creating a 3D-dose prediction model, various experiments regarding incorporating physics-based elements were done.
 These experiments can be divided into two categories: using a physics-based loss and using an autoregression approach.

 In Table 2, the results of using a physics-based loss are displayed.
 In total, three experiments were done.
 The baseline used is the model only using the MAE loss for training.
 Furthermore, a MAE+DVH loss was used, a MAE+Moment loss was used, and a MAE+DVH+Moment loss was used.
-The parameters used to weigh the different loss functions have been chosen such that the DVH loss and moment loss are roughly a factor ten smaller then the MAE loss.
+The hyperparameters used to weigh the different loss functions have been chosen such that the DVH loss and moment loss are roughly a factor ten smaller then the MAE loss.
 The $w_{DVH}$ that was used was $1 \times 10^{-5}$, $w_{Moment}$ was chosen to be $5 \times 10^{-6}$.
 #TODO analyse results

 | Loss | DVH score | Dose score |